 At 9:30 P.M. in the farming community of Vigarano Pieve, Italy, stones were seen and heard to fall.
 Two stones of 11.5 kg and 4.5 kg were foundthe larger stone was recovered immediately, while the smaller stone was found a month later.
 This is the type specimen for the CV class, which has now been subdivided into four subgroups based on secondary mineralogy (McSween, 1977; Weisberg et al., 1997): reduced, oxidized Allende, and oxidized Bali.
 The CV-oxidized and CV-reduced subgroups are separated on the basis of metal abundances and the Ni content of sulfide (Howard et al., 2010).
 The previously used discriminator, magnetite abundance, has been shown to overlap between oxidized and reduced subgroups.
 The oxidized-Bali subgroup has a higher degree of aqueous alteration than oxidized-Allende (for more mineralogical relationships, see Appendix I, Carbonaceous Chondrites).
 Other members of the reduced subgroup to which Vigarano belongs include Arch, Efremovka, and Leoville.

 A recent study was undertaken by Bonal et al. (2004, 2006) to refine the subtypes of several CV3 chondrites.
 They employed several methods to obtain their data, including Raman spectrometry of organic material, a petrologic study of Fe zoning in olivine phenocrysts, presolar grain abundance, and a noble gas study.
 These methods are in contrast to that of TL sensitivity data of feldspar which is typically used to determine subtypes of ordinary chondrites, and which was previously applied to the CV3 chondrites.
-They suggest that TL sensitivity data is not applicable to aqueously altered carbonaceous chondrites because of loss of feldspars through dissolution, leading to an underestimate of the petrologic subtypes.
+They suggest that TL sensitivity data are not applicable to aqueously altered carbonaceous chondrites because of loss of feldspars through dissolution, leading to an underestimate of the petrologic subtypes.
 They have redefined the petrologic subtypes of the common CV3 members as follows:

 The differences that exist between these methods of subtype determination are explained by Greenwood et al. (2009) in their study of CV and CK chondrite relationships.
 They assert that there is a decoupling between the silicate and organic components with respect to measurements involving thermal metamorphism.